Incoming – Erasmus+ students and students from non-European universities

 Application deadlines for exchange students

 15 January for the following summer semester

 For a stay as an exchange student for either studying or undertaking an internship, a good working knowledge of the German language (at least level B2 CEFR) is required.
-Courses in English are currently only available on a limited basis.
-It is expected that the EHB will start offering an extended range of English courses from the summer semester of 2022 on.
+Courses taught in English are currently available on a limited basis.
+Please refer to the course offer in English published in the Downloads and Links section at the end of this page.

 Contact: Sabine Schuhhardt, firstname.lastname@example.org